-There shall be two (2) paid duty-free rest periods of fifteen (15) minutes each for all full-time assignments.
-Rest periods shall normally be scheduled towards the mid point of the first and second parts of the daily schedule.
-Employees working at least four (4) hours but less than six (6) hours shall receive one paid duty-free rest period of fifteen (15) minutes.
-These rest breaks are the only breaks authorized by the University.
+There shall be two (2) paid duty-free work breaks of fifteen (15) minutes each for all employees working seven hours or more per day.
+Employees working at least four (4) hours but less than seven (7) hours per day shall receive one paid duty- work break of fifteen (15) minutes.
+Work breaks shall normally be scheduled towards the mid point of the first and second parts of the daily schedule.
+These work breaks are the only breaks authorized by the University.
+Work breaks shall be included in the calculation of hours worked per day.